cc-archive/cc-cert-core/contents/copyright/other-ip.md

-# Copyright vs Other Intellectual Property=
+# Copyright vs Other Intellectual Property

 How does copyright differ from intellectual property (IP) rights of trademark, patents,and trade secrets?